jwt27/esfm/README.md

 #### Compatibility register `0x505`

-This register presumably reflects the state of OPL3 register `0x105` in compatibility mode.
-In native mode, this is not writable, and always reads `0x80`.
+This register reflects the state of OPL3 register `0x105` in compatibility mode.
+In native mode, this not writable.

+Bit 0 can be set by writing `0x81` during initialization, but has no known effect in native mode.

+Bit 7 is always set.